-From jewelry, to people, to ancient sites, here are some recent archaeological finds discovered in and around Ireland.
+From jewelry, to people, to ancient sites, here are some recent archaeological finds from in and around Ireland.

 1. Clonycavan Man

-Clonycavan Man was discovered in Meath in February of 2003 after its remains dropped off of a peat cutting machine, reports the BBC.
-Most interesting about him is that his hair appeared to have a sort of hair gel in it, which slicked his hair up into a mohawk.
+Clonycavan Man was discovered in Meath in February of 2003 after his remains dropped off a peat cutting machine.
+The Most interesting fact about him is that his hair appeared to have a sort of gel in it, which slicked his hair up into a mohawk.
 The ingredients of the “gel” were traced back to either France or Spain.
-Judging by the deep wounds in his skull, Clonycavan Man appeared to have been brutally murdered, supposedly by an axe approximately 2300 years ago.
-Clonycavan Man has found a new home and is on display at the National Museum of Ireland in Dublin.
+Judging by the deep wounds in his skull, Clonycavan Man appears to have been brutally murdered, possibly by an axe approximately 2300 years ago.
+Clonycavan Man has found a new home – on display at the National Museum of Ireland in Dublin.

 4. Bog butter

 This batch of butter was dug up in Tullamore and is believed to be a staggering 5,000 years old.
 The “butter” was discovered by turf cutters who found it seven feet underground in what appeared to be a “keg” or “urn” type capsule.
 They cut it open with a spade and found the butter inside.

 Presumably, the butter was buried as a form of refrigeration.
 Although ‘bog butter’ is a more common discovery around Ireland, the discovery in 2011 was remarkable for its size – 100 pounds!
 The substance was said to still have a “dairy smell,” though no one is positive what exactly the substance is.